schatell/bowhuntingcanada/_posts/2018-03-27-lonewolfclimbingstick.md

 thumbnail: assets/img/posts/lonewolfclimbingsticks/thumbnail.JPG
 tags: [Review, Lone Wolf, Climbing Sticks, Review]
 author: sebastien
+sample: Climbing sticks are a popular method of climbing trees by hunters using a hang-on stand.
+They allow the hunter to climb a crooked tree and where limbs would get in the way of a normal ladder.
+Combining with a quality hang-on stand, you can climb virt...
 ---

 **Please exercise safety when climbing trees.
 Always wear a safety harness and be sure to always have three points of contacts with the tree at all time.**